mikkelee/Gedcom-Framework/README.md

 A short summary of the functionality follows:

 * GEDCOM is parsed and serialized in layers: text <=> GCNode <=> GCObject.
-* Closest to the metal are GCNodes, a simple representation of the nested structure of GEDCOM text data with accessors for tag/value/xref/etc.
+* Closest to the metal are GCNodes (parsed via GCNodeParser), a simple representation of the nested structure of GEDCOM text data with accessors for tag/value/xref/etc.
 * Above GCNodes are GCObjects, which allow for more abstracted data access.
 There are two basic types of GCObject:
     - GCEntity: Root level records - INDI, FAM, etc.
     - GCProperty: Objects can have a number of properties of which there are two kinds: